crystallabs/virtualtime/README.md

 As mentioned, Item is the toplevel object representing a task/event/etc.

-It does not contain task/event-specific properties, it only concerns itself with the scheduling aspect and has the following fields:
+It does not contain any task/event-specific properties, it only concerns itself with the scheduling aspect and has the following fields:

 ```